 Sophisticated method of nerve repair in breast reconstruction

-This advanced technique shows the promise of revolutionizing free flap reconstruction and aims to become the standard of care.
-Using allograft nerve tissue, microsurgically trained plastic surgeons are able to reconnect nerves in the free flap to nerves in the chest with the intent of bridging the nerve gap so new nerve fibers may bring feeling or sensation back to the breast.
+This advanced technique shows the promise of revolutionizing breast reconstruction and aims to become the standard of care.
+Using allograft nerve tissue, microsurgically trained plastic surgeons are able to reconnect nerves in the chest with the intent of bridging the nerve gap so new nerve fibers may bring feeling or sensation back to the breast.

-Breast neurotization with ReSensation is performed at the same time as free flap reconstruction.
+Breast neurotization with Resensation is performed at the same time as a breast reconstruction procedure.
 The timing of when you undergo your reconstruction is up to you and your breast surgeon.

-During autologous breast reconstruction, a flap of skin and fat is removed, typically from the lower abdomen.
-The plastic surgeon places the tissue in the breast area creating a new breast mound.
-Allograft nerve tissue is used to bridge the nerve gap between the nerve ends of the flap tissue with those found in the chest, allowing the opportunity for the nerve fibers to regrow and potentially provide sensation in the breast.
+During breast reconstruction, the plastic surgeon uses allograft nerve tissue to reconnect and bridge the gap between the nerves in your chest and the nerves in your reconstructed breast tissue, allowing the opportunity for the nerve fibers to regrow and potentially provide sensation in the breast.

 Finding the right surgeon for breast neurotization with Resensation